-- API Token (read-only field): A Kentik-generated string that is used to authenticate the user in an HTTP header (X-CH-Auth-API-Token).
+- API Token: A field containing a Kentik-generated string that is used to authenticate the user in an HTTP header (X-CH-Auth-API-Token).

-- Reset API Token (button): Click to reset your API token.
+- Reset API Token: A button that resets your API token.
 A new token will be generated and written to the API Token field.

-Note: If a security note is displayed just under the Token field then the access setting for the API subsystem on the Access Control page (Settings » Access Control) is set to allow only specified APIs.
+Note: If a security note is displayed just under the Token field, the access setting for the API subsystem on the Access Control page (Organization Settings » Portal Access Control) is set to allow only specified APIs.

 User-specific settings for visualizations are covered in the following topics: